Does God really use a microphone? Though this proposition seems unlikely, the term “God microphone” is pretty standard in the audio industry.

 Speaking of live performances, some productions may have an unseen narrator and/or an omnipresent character.

 Perhaps the most common use of a God mic is to make live announcements during performances.
-This is done in ceremonies, musical and theatrical performances, in schools (think of morning announcements from the principal’s office), and many more situations.
+This is done in ceremonies, musical and theatrical performances, schools (think of morning announcements from the principal’s office), and many more situations.

 What Kind Of Microphones Are Used As God Microphones?